bazilione/holmes_vs_moriarty_the_sql/readme.md

 # Description:
-"Holmes_moriarty_sql" projects aimed at helping to learn the core data science skills:
+"Holmes_moriarty_sql" project aimed to help learn the basics of the core data science skills:
-pandas, pyspark, and SQL/Hive in a form of a dynamically generated quest/puzzle.
+pandas, pyspark, SQL/Hive as well as Python in a form of a dynamically generated quest/puzzle.

 # Usage:
 Setup the environment (see below).